The Resignation of a Senior Journalist Raises Questions About the National Media’s Coverage of Kashmir

 Danish Nabi, a PhD scholar at Kashmir University who studies the media and has conducted a comparative analysis of the national and local media coverage of Kashmir from 1990 to 2010, said that, though Indian media initially covered the protests in Kashmir, after Singh’s visit, it lessened significantly.
 This “cannot be a coincidence,” he said.
 The patterns of coverage he looked at, Nabi said, suggested that the national media “are being dictated.”
 “It is not how much they cover but how they cover it.
 They follow the official line that Pakistan is sponsoring ongoing protests, while the death of Burhan, who was called as a terrorist, triggered it,” he added.
 “Even with so many pellet injuries and incidents of brutal state repression, this pattern has not changed.
 Indian media continues to be jingoistic and narrowly nationalist in its depiction of Kashmir,” Gaurav Dikshit, the assistant editor for the Kashmir Reader said.

-Mushtaq Tantry, Radio Kashmir’s regional news unit head, said that Mufti’s principal secretary, Naveen Chaudhary, asked him to “help” the government.
+I reported in my story that Mushtaq Tantry, Radio Kashmir’s regional news unit head, alleged that Chief Minister Mehbooba Mufti’s principal secretary, Naveen Chaudhary, had asked him to “help” the government.
 According to Tantry, Chaudhary said that Radio Kashmir’s coverage “should be different from private media.”
-This directive was followed by a change in command: RN Mishra, the additional director general of the news service division of All India Radio, was dispatched to Srinagar to oversee Doordarshan’s news bulletins.
+This directive, I noted in my report, was followed by a change in command: RN Mishra, the additional director general of the news service division of All India Radio, was dispatched to Srinagar to oversee Doordarshan’s news bulletins.

-A few days ago, the state’s information and public relations department issued a verbal diktat to local newspapers to not carry a protest programme issued by the resistance leadership on their front pages.
+A Srinagar-based journalist told me that towards the end of August, the state’s information and public relations department issued a verbal diktat to local newspapers to not carry a protest programme issued by the resistance leadership on their front pages.
 The newspapers conformed to the directive by carrying the protest programme on the inner pages.

 Her seemingly hostile attitude has not escaped the notice of her supporters.
 “We voted for Mehbooba-ji’s party but now I realise casting vote does not help,” the 18-year-old’s mother told me when I spoke to her at the SMHS hospital on 11 August.
 Her usage of the term “ji” to refer to the chief minister drew jibes from the surrounding patients and visitors, many of whom were pellet victims themselves.
 “If Mehbooba can lay her blood with tar on our roads, still we won’t forget her crimes.
 She is unacceptable to us,” one said.
 Many implored her to not address Mufti with respect.
 “I will accept Mehbooba if she can sacrifice her right eye for my daughter,” the 18-year-old’s mother declared.